-'It dawned on me that if he was too,' he says.
+'It dawned on me that if he was happy when he drank, I could be too,' he says.

 As a child he spent all his pocket money on alcohol, then started stealing his father's lager.
-'I carried on drinking [for 35 vears] until my main relationships to a Seventh Day Adventist church ended.'
+'I carried on drinking [for 35 vears] until my main relationships ended.'